Greg Jefferys Hepatitis C blog deals with all the issues associated with hepatitis C

 The claim was that 12 weeks treatment of Epclusa was an effective treatment for Hep C genotype 3.

-The treatment options for HCV genotype 3 patients are Sofosbuvir + Daclatasvir or Sofosbuvir + Velpatasvir.
+The best treatment options for HCV genotype 3 patients are Sofosbuvir + Daclatasvir or Sofosbuvir + Velpatasvir.

 Among patients with cirrhosis, more achieved SVR when they received Sofosbuvir + Velpatasvir for 24 weeks compared with those treated with Sofosbuvir + Velpatasvir for 12 weeks.